-extended (Optional) Specifies that without this option the IP access list is a standard IP access list.
-When using the extended option, more fields can be chosen for the filter.
+extended (Optional) Specifies that the IP access list is the extended IP access list, and more fields can be chosen for the filter.
+If the parameter is not specified, the IP access list is the standard IP access list.
 NAME Specifies the name of the IP access list to be configured.
 The maximum length is 32 characters.
 The first character must be a letter.
 NUMBER Specifies the ID number of the IP access list.
 For standard IP access lists, this value is from 1 to 1999.
 For extended IP access lists, this value is from 2000 to 3999.